SurajJadhav7/SurajJadhav/README.md

 :small_blue_diamond: Built several websites using Node.js, Express.js, Nest.js, MongoDB, Pexels API, MailChimp API in the backend and HTML, CSS and JavaScript in front end side of web applications.
 :small_blue_diamond: Currently working on Search Infra at turing.com.
-:small_blue_diamond: Developed a scripting tool which reduces the overall transaction time by 90%.

 ### My Projects-